-- 1. Academic preparation.
+1. Academic preparation.
 Applicants to the Psy.D. program must submit documentation of having earned a bachelor's degree in psychology from a regionally-accredited institution.
-The minimum undergraduate GPA required for admission into the Psy.D.program is 3.3.
+The minimum undergraduate GPA required for admission into the Psy.D. program is 3.3.
 A master's degree is not required for admission and a master's GPA may not be substituted for a deficient undergraduate GPA.
-Applicants must have completed undergraduate coursework that includes introductory/general psychology, statisexperimental psychology/research methods, physiological psychology/biopsychology, and abnormal psychology.
-In addition, one course from among the following is required: history and systems of psychology, social psychology, theories of personality, human development/developmental psychology. clinical psychology or community psychology.
+Applicants must have completed undergraduate coursework that includes introductory/general psychology, statistics, experimental psychology/research methods, physpsychology/biopsychology, iological abnormal psychology.
+In addition, one course from among the following is required: history and systems of psychology, social psychology, theories of personality, human development/ developmental psychology, or clinical psychology.
 International students must submit proof of proficiency in the English language through a satisfactory total TOEFL score.
 The minimum required TOEFL total score for the various versions of the TOEFL are: 600 (paper-based version) 250 (computer based version) 100 (internet based version).
-International students must also provide proof of financial sponsorship, and financial statements. - Three letters of recommendation are required.
-Letters should be from individuals familiar with the applicant's academic preparation, fieldwork, or volunteer experience.
-References should address the applicant's ability to succeed in doctoral-level study, as well as the applicant's potential to function competently as a professional clinical psychologist. - A statement of purpose, not to exceed 500 words, addressing the applicant's reasons for pursuing doctoral work in clinical psychology. - An autobiographical statement, not to exceed 1000 words, addressing ways in which life experiences have influenced the decision to pursue doctoral studies in professional psychology.
+International students must also provide proof of financial sponsorship,

+- and financial statements. - GRE Applicants must submit their scores on the GRE General test (Verbal, Quantitative, and Analytical) as well as on the GRE Psychology Subject test.
+Scores must be recent (no older than 5 years).
+Information regarding testing dates and locations may be found at the Educational testing website: www.ets.org - 3.
+Letters of recommendation Three letters are required from individuals familiar with the applicant's academic preparation, fieldwork, or volunteer experience.
+References should address the applicant's ability to succeed in doctoral-level study, as well as the applicant's potential to function competently as a professional clinical psychologist. - 4.
+A statement of purpose, not to exceed 500 words, addressing the applicant's reasons for pursuing doctoral work in clinical psychology. - An autobiographical statement, not to exceed 1000 words, addressing ways in which the applicant's life experiences have influenced their decision to pursue doctoral studies in professional psychology. - A current curriculum vitae outlining past experiences